-Up to 2,845,529 shares of common stock
+Up to 2,574,526 shares of common stock

-This prospectus relates to the resale of an aggregate of 2,845,529 shares of our common stock underlying an outstanding convertible debenture and warrants issued by us in a previous private placement transaction and held by the selling security holder named herein under "Selling Securityholder."
-The shares being registered for resale by the Selling Securityholder would represent approximately 9.9% of our then outstanding common stock if all the convertible debentures were converted, and all the warrants exercised, based on our current common stock outstanding.
+This prospectus relates to the resale of an aggregate of 2,574,526 shares of our common stock underlying an outstanding convertible debenture and warrants issued by us in a previous private placement transaction and held by the selling security holder named herein under the "Selling Securityholder."
+If the Selling Securityholder converts their convertible debenture and exercises their warrant in full, the shares being registered for resale by the Selling Securityholder would represent approximately 9.8% of our current issuable and outstanding common stock.
 We will not receive any proceeds from the resale of these shares of common stock by the Selling Securityholder.